nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-routing.md

 </iron-pages>
 ```

-On this [iron-pages](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-app/nuxeo-app.html#L428), you can see the `selected` attributes bound to the [page](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-app/nuxeo-app.html#L513) property.
+On [iron-pages](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-app/nuxeo-app.html#L428), you can see the `selected` attributes bound to the [page](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-app/nuxeo-app.html#L513) property.
 When this [page](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-app/nuxeo-app.html#L513) property changes its value, the [iron-pages](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-app/nuxeo-app.html#L428) will display the content element which has the same `name`.

 For instance, when clicking on a collection in the *Collection* left menu, it will call the [_navigateFromCollection](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-app/nuxeo-app.html#L695) method: